Sejda PDF makes PDF editing fast, simple, and surprisingly powerful

 Sejda feels like a more serious choice than many random PDF sites, but security depends on how you use it.

 For everyday documents, the web version is convenient.
-Sejda states that files in the web version are automatically deleted after 2 hours, and you can use the free plan without installing anything.
+Sejda states that files in the web version are automatically deleted after 2 hours, and that the free version can be used without installation.

-We personally wouldn’t use the web version for Social Security numbers (SSNs), confidential contracts, or private health records.
-For that kind of content, the desktop edition makes far more sense.
+We personally wouldn’t use the web version for Social Security numbers, confidential contracts, or private health records.
+For that, the desktop edition makes far more sense.

 Best alternatives to Sejda PDF